A New Partnership Between the Indigenous Peoples and the Government of Taiwan

 The document later became the official indigenous policy for the DPP Government.
-However, as the document was signed before Shui-bian Chen became the President, the efficacy of the document has been contested.
+However, as the document was signed before Chen Shui-bian became the President, the efficacy of the document has been contested.

-On 2002-10-19, Chen, as the head of state and government, reaffirmed the new partnership between indigenous nations and the Government of Taiwan in a ceremony with indigenous tribal representatives.
+On 19 October 2002, Chen, as the head of state and government, reaffirmed the new partnership between indigenous nations and the Government of Taiwan in a ceremony with indigenous tribal representatives.